Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Experimental Setup

 \subsection{Research Questions}

 We formulate the following research questions (RQs):

-\myparagraph{RQ1: How well can models trained on vulnerability datasets detect the Top 25 Most Dangerous CWEs?} Due to the lack of vulnerability benchmarks, most prior studies evaluate models on the same datasets used for training, making it difficult to assess true generalization \cite{risse2025top}.
+\myparagraph{RQ1: How well can models trained on vulnerability datasets detect the Top 25 Most Dangerous CWEs?} Due to the lack of dedicated vulnerability benchmarks, most prior studies split a single dataset for training and testing, making it difficult to assess true generalization \cite{risse2025top}.
 Given the widespread issues of overfitting and dataset bias, it is critical to rigorously evaluate whether models can actually identify the Top 25 CWE weaknesses on an independent and high-quality benchmark (\benchmark).

 \myparagraph{RQ2: How does the choice of training dataset affect model performance across CWE categories?} Our analysis reveals that publicly available datasets differ widely in their CWE distribution and quality, with each exhibiting distinct biases toward certain vulnerability types (e.g., memory safety, web security).
 Understanding how these differences impact model performance can illuminate the strengths and weaknesses of popular datasets and inform future dataset construction and model development.